andrereus/pkumanager-app/README.md

 ![PKU Manager App](src/img/pkumanager-browser.png)

+## Notes for release

-Note: Set versionCode and versionName manually in the build.gradle of the android app.
+-   Set versionCode and versionName manually in build.gradle of the android app
+-   Generate APK instead of App Bundle